MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 This action provisions an IBM Container with an instance of MobileFirst Foundation Operational Analytics server.

 When using the **Developer** plan this action will also automatically hook the Analytics service instance to your MobileFirst Server instance.
-When using the **Proffessional 1** plan this action will require additional input from you, such as selecting a storage location.
+When using the **Proffessional 1 Application** plan this action will require additional input from you to select: amount of available Nodes, available Memory and a storage volume.

 Once the operation finishes, reload the MobileFirst Operations Console page in your browser to access the Analytics console.